RLHerbert/ucsb-cs24-sp17.github.io/_exam/e01/CS24_midterm1_review.md

 3 uses of const:
-before function return type -- const int foo(); //used to return a const value before variable -- int foo(const int x); //used so the parameter won't change after function in classes -- void foo() const; //this won't change any of the member variables
+before function return type -- const int foo(); //used to return a const value before variable -- int foo(const int x); //used so the parameter won't change after function in classes -- void foo() const; //this won't change any of the member variables, only meaningful within a class definition

 ------------------------------------------------------------
 ASSERT VS IF/ELSE STATEMENT
-assert will end the funciton when condition is not met if/else will continue to the else statement when condition is not met
+assert will exit the program when condition is not met if/else will continue to the else statement when condition is not met